Somnibyte/Othello-AI-Game/README.md

 # How to run the game

+* Download the game.

-Open your terminal directory and type:
+* Open your terminal directory and type:

 `cd Othello`

  `clear && javac Othello.java && java Othello`

- And then put your sunglasses on. 😎
+ * And then put your sunglasses on. 😎